-- For balancing digestion and elimination: Take 1 tablespoon aloe vera gel in the morning on an empty stomach.
-Aloe helps clear the toxins out of the digestive system, facilitates digestion and improves the functioning of the kidneys, liver and gall bladder.
+- For balancing digestion and elimination: There are many benefits of eating aloe vera on an empty stomach, first thing in the morning.
+Take 1 tablespoon upon rising.
+Aloe helps clear the toxins out of the digestive system, facilitates digestion and improves the functioning of the kidneys, liver and gallbladder.
 The anti-inflammatory fatty acids in aloe alkalize the digestive juices and prevent acidity — a common cause of indigestion.
 These fatty acids benefit not only the stomach but the small intestine and the colon as well.

 - Skin problems: Since aloe vera purifies the body and aids liver function, it is beneficial for the skin when taken internally.
-Take 1-2 teaspoons fresh aloe gel daily for young and healthy skin.
+Take 1-2 teaspoons of fresh aloe gel daily for young and healthy-looking skin.